USEPA/EPA_ALPHA_Model/ALPHA_Documentation/modeling_process.rst

 These many different pieces work in concert to complete the batch simulation process.
 An analogy may be helpful in understanding how the different pieces work together.
 The configuration keys define the available knobs the user can turn to influence the simulation.
 The configuration set is a list of settings for each knob.
 The scripts (pre and post) are the linkage that connects the knobs to the model and output processing.

-..
-The goal of simulation pre-processing is to set up the simulation workspace, loading the data from specified param files and making requested modifications.
-For example, users may load a particular vehicle param file and then want to change the test weight or roadload in some manner, perhaps as part of a sweep of test weight values.
-A variety of predefined modifiers exist and user defined script can be run as well.

-..
-The ``REVS_VM`` model itself performs some post-processing to create simulation results (phase integrated results, for example), datalogs, and to perform any auditing that may be desired.
-These tasks are handled by creating ``result``, ``datalog`` and ``audit`` objects in the workspace from the ``class_REVS_result``, ``class_REVS_datalog`` and ``class_REVS_audit`` classes respectively.
-These objects are created in the model's ``StopFcn`` callback which can be viewed in the ``REVS_VM`` model properties.

-..
-The post-processing included with ALPHA calculates many commonly desired outputs such as fuel economy or GHG emissions.
-Other values that need to be calculated from or modify the data from a simulation can be implemented via case post-processing functions.

-..
-Batch post-processing may be used to examine the total set of simulation results and perform additional processing such as filtering the results from a set of runs and then outputting those results to a separate file.

 Understanding Config Keys, Config Scripts & Config Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^